walles/nodecode/README.md

 - Implement converting Node Code to an internal node system object
 - Right click the node area for Node Code access
 - Enable the add-on to generate a node setup from Node Code source
+- Try importing into a freshly started Blender instance
+- Fix warnings when importing Principled BSDF nodes